-Benefit Description You pay Not covered High Option Standard Option Not covered: Services we have not approved.
+Benefit Description You pay Outpatient hospital or other covered facility (cont.)
+High Option Standard Option Medical Drugs may require Prior Authorization and some must be obtained through the specialty network.
+For a complete list of Medical Drugs to determine which require Prior Authorization please see the Presbyterian website at www.phs.org/fehb.
+50% up to a maximum out-of- pocket of \$400 per prescription 50% up to a maximum out-of-pocket of \$400 per prescription Note covered: Services we have not approved.
 Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another All charges All charges Limitation We may limit your bend We may limit your benefits if you do not obtain a treatment plan.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
+All charges All charges Limitation We may limit your bene fits if you do not obtain a treatmen t plan.